 Discuss your case with a Riverside Car Accident Attorney to determine what your legal options are.

 In California, the at-fault driver’s insurance company is responsible for paying any resulting damages from a car accident.
 A lawyer can help you notify and file a claim with the at-fault driver’s insurance company.
 They will protect your rights and ensure nothing is said that can hurt your claim.
 Because California is a “No Pay, No Play” state, you cannot get money for non-economic damages.
-So, for example, you couldn’t sue for pain and suffering money.
+So, for example, after a San Bernardino car accident, you couldn’t sue for pain and suffering money.

 If the evidence clearly demonstrates that you were at fault or hold the majority of responsibility in causing the accident, you will be individually liable for any damages.
 The other driver may file a claim with their own auto insurer, but if they don’t have enough coverage for the damages, they may file a lawsuit against you.
 If you do not have any assets, it is less likely that the other driver will sue you due to the time and expense.
 However, if you have substantial assets, they may very well succeed in their case against you, and the court will likely order you to make payment in full or comply with a monthly payment program.
 It may be in your best interest to consult with an attorney and negotiate a settlement before the case makes it to court.
 There is a possibility you could end up going bankrupt for paying your own and the other driver’s expenses.